-From 2010 to the end of the plan period in 2027, at least 60% of development will take place on previously developed land.
-This reflects the locational strategy set out in Policy CS2, which focuses development primarily into central Ipswich.
-It will in turn be reflected in site allocations made in the IP-One Area Action Plan and Site Allocations and Policies development plan document.
+DELETED: From 2010 to the end of the plan period in 2027, at least 60% of development will take place on previously developed land.
+INSERTED: The Council will focus development on previously developed land first while recognising that greenfield land will need to be developed to meet its objectively assessed housing need and forecasted jobs growth.
+This reflects the locational strategy set out in Policy CS2, which focuses development primarily into central lpswich.
+It will in turn be reflected in site allocations made in the INSERTED: Site Allocations and Policies (incorporating IP-One Area Action Plan INSERTED:) DELETED: and Site Allocations and Policies development plan document.

-- 8.98 Between 2001 and 2010, 95% of new residential development in Ipswich took place on previously developed land.
+8.103 Between 2001 and INSERTED: 2013 DELETED: 2010, INSERTED: 93% DELETED: 95% of new residential development in Ipswich took place on previously developed land.
 The Council is proud of its very strong record in this area.
-However, as previously developed sites become redeveloped and regenerated, it will become more difficult to sustain this proportion of development on previously developed land over the plan period. - 8.99 Whilst the SHLAA sites do not necessarily represent future site allocations, they are the pool from which those allocations would be drawn.
+However, as previously developed sites become redeveloped and regenerated, it will become more difficult to sustain this proportion of development on previously developed land over the plan period.
+INSERTED: The twin approach adopted of urban regeneration plus greenfield urban extension ensures that the Council can address its objectively assessed housing need.

+- 8.104 Whilst the SHLAA sites do not necessarily represent future site allocations, they are the pool from which those allocations would be drawn.
 Of the SHLAA supply, approximately 59% is previously developed land and 41% greenfield land, excluding planning permissions.
-The Council's published housing trajectory as at 1st April 2010, which includes planning permissions and an expected windfall allowance, shows the anticipated amount of development on PDL is approximately 67%. - 8.100 In terms of employment development, between 2001 and 2008, quite a high proportion has taken place on greenfield land, largely because of the role that Ransomes Europark has played in meeting demand.
+The Council's published housing trajectory as at 1st April 2010, which includes planning permissions and an expected windfall allowance, shows the anticipated amount of development on PDL is approximately 67%. - 8.105 In terms of employment development, between 2001 and INSERTED: 2013 DELETED: 2008, quite a high proportion has taken place on greenfield land, largely because of the role that Ransomes Europark has played in meeting demand.
 This will decline now as Ransomes Europark nears completion.
-Of the Borough's employment land supply at April 2009, all the supply is on previously developed land, except the remaining land at Ransomes Europark. - 8.101 It does not necessarily follow that previously developed land is less biodiverse than greenfield land.
-For example, in some instances former industrial processes can create conditions suitable for certain communities of plants to flourish that would not normally be found in a locality.
+Of the Borough's employment land supply at April INSERTED: 2013 DELETED: 2009, INSERTED: the majority of DELETED: all the supply is on previously developed land, except the remaining land at Ransomes Europark INSERTED:, land north of Whitton Lane and land at Airport Farm Kennels. - 8.106 It does not necessarily follow that previously developed land is less biodiverse than greenfield land.
+For example, in some instances former industrial processes can create conditions suitable for certain communities of plants INSERTED: and animals to flourish that would not normally be found in INSERTED: such a locality.
 Therefore policy DM31 will apply to all sites.